-For further information, please direct your inquires to cargoinfo@pancanal.com a.
+For further information, please direct inquiries to cargoinfo@pancanal.com a.
 Vessels intending to arrive at Panama Canal waters must declare all cargo carried on board at least 96 hours prior to their arrival.
-Vessels that arrive from ports that are less than 96 hours away are required to submit revisions to their original cargo declarations as may be necessary in order to provide updated cargo information.
+Vessels that arrive from ports that are less than 96 hours away are required to submit revisions to their original cargo declarations as may be necessary to provide updated cargo information.
 Exceptions to this requirement are:

-19. Pre-arrival Cargo Declaration, Security Inspection and Escort vessel's master must declare the information regarding these items to ACP boarding officers upon arrival at Panama Canal waters.
+19. Pre-arrival Cargo Declaration, Security Inspection and Escort

 • Bins (standard-size open top containers) or any other receptacles (not containers) that are carried on deck to store equipment that is not welded, or spot welded.
-The
+The vessel's master must declare the information regarding these items to ACP boarding officers upon arrival at Panama Canal waters.